ngx-boilerplates/default/README.md

 See [the Angular Express component directory](https://github.com/ngx-components) for a list of ready-to-use components.

-To install custom components directly from a GitHub account:
+To install custom components directly from a GitHub repository:

 ```bash
 $ ngx install github-username/github-repository-name